isdi-coders-2022/Elias-Heresi_Front-Final-Project-202204-BCN/README.md

 ### V1: Historic

-- History page: see summary registry of past entries.
+- History page: see summary registry of all past entries.
 Edit each one.
 - Detail page: detailed account of past entries

 ### V2: Detailed PERMA